 - Join a support group.
 Sharing with others who've experienced pregnancy loss — either in person or online — can be comforting.
 A clergy member or spiritual adviser may be another good source of advice or counseling.
 The baby's grandparents or other loved ones might benefit from similar support.

-If feelings of depression seem prolonged or you're having trouble completing your usual daily activities, consult a grief counselor or other mental health provider for professional support.
+If feelings of depression seem prolonged or you're having trouble completing your usual daily activities, consult your physician, a mental health provider or a grief counselor for professional support.

 Many women who experience pregnancy loss go on to have successful pregnancies.
 Once the pain of your grief subsides, you and your partner can talk about whether to attempt another pregnancy and, if so, when you'd like to try again.
 Another pregnancy might yield feelings of sadness for your earlier loss — but it might also inspire hope for the future.

 - Bardos J, et al. A national survey on public perceptions of miscarriage.
 Obstetrics & Gynecology.
 2015;125:1313.

 - Kropmans L, et al. Support for mothers, fathers and families after perinatal death.
 Cochrane Database of Systematic Reviews.
 2013;6.

 - Boynton P. Miscarriage: You don't have to be strong for me.
 The Lancet.
 2015;385:222.

 - Robinson GA.
 Pregnancy loss.
 Best Practice & Research: Clinical Obstetrics & Gynaecology, 2014;28:169.

 - Chaisson J. Reflection: When a baby dies.
 Canadian Nurse.
 2014;110:12.